Nathaniel Shilkret: Early career

 In 1926, Shilkret became "director of light music" for Victor.
 He directed thousands of recordings, possibly more than anyone in recording history.
-His son Arthur estimated the sales of these records was of the order of 50 million copies.
-He formed, wrote arrangements for, and conducted the Victor Salon Orchestra.
+His son Arthur estimated sales of these records to have been in the order of 50 million copies.
+He formed, wrote arrangements for, and conducted the Victor Salon Orchestra and the International Novelty Orchestra between the late 1920s up to the mid-1930s.

 He was the conductor of choice for many of Victor's innovative recordings.
 He conducted Victor's first record made by the electrical process in 1925, the first commercial (albeit unsuccessful) Victor Long Playing record in 1931, and was the first conductor to successfully dub an electrically recorded orchestral accompaniment over the acoustically recorded vocals of Enrico Caruso, Victor's star recording artist, who died in 1921, before electrical recording was developed.
 The premiere recording of George Gershwin's symphonic poem An American in Paris, in 1929, was one of five conducted by Shilkret that later earned Grammy Awards.
 Shilkret also conducted Paul Whiteman's Orchestra in the first electrical recording of Gershwin's Rhapsody in Blue in 1927 (after Whiteman refused to conduct following a disagreement with Gershwin).

+In 1932, he commissioned a short jazz-band piece from the English composer Gustav Holst, which Holst entitled Mr Shilkret's Maggot.

 Radio and the recording studio

 He was also one of radio's earliest stars, estimating that he made over 3000 broadcasts between 1925 and 1941, including being the conductor for The Eveready Hour, regarded as the first major commercial broadcast and the first major variety show.
 His sponsors included Camel, Carnation, Chesterfield, Esso, Eveready, General Electric, General Motors, Hires Root Beer, Knickerbocker, Lysol, Maxwell House, Mobil Oil, Palmolive, RCA Victor, Salada tea and Smith Brothers' Cough Drops.

 Between his conducting for records and for radio, virtually every musical star of the day performed under the baton of Nathaniel Shilkret.
 His orchestra members included Jimmy Dorsey, Tommy Dorsey, Benny Goodman, Lionel Hampton, Glenn Miller, Artie Shaw, Mike Mosiello, Joe Lipman and Del Staigers.
 George Gershwin, Jascha Heifetz, Mischa Elman and Andrés Segovia all played under his direction.
-Opera stars Rose Bampton, Lucrezia Bori, Feodor Chaliapin, Jon Crain, Richard Crooks, Miguel Fleta, Emilio de Gogorza, Amelita Galli-Curci, Mary Garden, Beniamino Gigli, Helen Jepson, Maria Jeritza, Giovanni Martinelli, Nino Martini, John McCormack, James Melton, Grace Moore, Jan Peerce, Lily Pons, Rosa Ponselle, Elisabeth Rethberg, Gladys Rice, Tito Schipa, Gladys Swarthout, John Charles Thomas, and Lawrence Tibbett were all conducted by Nathaniel Shilkret in their recordings of light-classical and popular songs.
+Opera stars Rose Bampton, Lucrezia Bori, Feodor Chaliapin, Richard Crooks, Miguel Fleta, Emilio de Gogorza, Amelita Galli-Curci, Mary Garden, Beniamino Gigli, Helen Jepson, Maria Jeritza, Giovanni Martinelli, Nino Martini, John McCormack, James Melton, Grace Moore, Jan Peerce, Lily Pons, Rosa Ponselle, Elisabeth Rethberg, Tito Schipa, Gladys Swarthout, John Charles Thomas, and Lawrence Tibbett were all conducted by Nathaniel Shilkret in their recordings of light-classical and popular songs.
 The lists of popular singers and foreign artists that played under his direction are just as impressive.